FluidityDevs/flowd/README.md

  - Flow, latest version is available at https://github.com/FluidityDevs/Flow, will automatically install flowd
  - The manual installation script, available under the releases section here (Requires already having administrator privileges as a prerequisite)
- - Manually copying over the flowd binary and scheduling a startup task, if that's what you're into.
+ - Manually copying over the flowd plus script and scheduling a startup task, if that's what you're into.